ClassicsWoTWorkshop/60TP-Lewandowskiego-Trwaly-Remodel/README.txt

-Included are two versions of the remodel – one with hull spades + custom muzzle brake, and one without.
+Included are two versions of the remodel – one with hull spades attached + custom muzzle brake, and one with hull spades removed + stock muzzle brake.